isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 This command is used to cancel the maintenance previously initiated using the :isccmd:`ha-maintenance-start` command.
-The server receiving this command will first send :isccmd:`ha-maintenance-notify`, with the ``cancel`` flag set to ``true``, to its partner.
+The server receiving this command will first send :isccmd:`ha-maintenance-notify`, with the ``cancel`` flag set to ``true``, to its partners.
 Next, the server reverts from the ``partner-in-maintenance`` state to its previous state.
 See the :ref:`ha-maintenance` section for details.

 ::